Castlerea: Amenities

 Amenities in the town include Castlerea golf club, established in 1905 and moved to its current location in 1907.
 It is a 9-hole course.
 There is an outdoor swimming pool, a playground, a public library, a soccer pitch and a Gaelic Athletic Association (GAA) pitch at O'Rourke Park.
 The GAA club also owns a squash court and a handball court in the town.
 The Neighbourhood Youth Project (NYP) is a social venue for teenagers in the town.
 St Patrick's Church (built in 1896) is the Catholic church of the town.

 The demesne is a large public park accessible off Main Street and home to some trees planted by notable figures, including former US ambassador to Ireland Jean Kennedy Smith.
 The town serves as the trailhead for the Suck Valley Way, with the 105-kilometre long trail beginning and ending in the town.
 Castlerea also serves as the trailhead for the Lung Lough Gara Way.
 Also, the Beara-Breifne Way also passes through the town.

+Castlerea Prison opened in 1996.
+As of 2022, it had a capacity of 340 inmates.